 ProASIC3E devices are compatible with IEEE Standard 1149.1, which defines a hardware architecture and the set of mechanisms for boundary scan testing.
-The basic ProASIC3E boundary scan logic circuit is composed of the TAP controller, test data registers, and instruction register (Figure 2-40 on page 2-56).
-This circuit supports all mandatory IEEE 1149.1 instructions (EXTEST, SAMPLE/PRELOAD, and BYPASS) and the optional IDCODE instruction (Table 2-25).
+The basic ProASIC3E boundary scan logic circuit is composed of the TAP (test access port) controller, test data registers, and instruction register (Figure 2-37 on page 2-55).
+This circuit supports all mandatory IEEE 1149.1 instructions (EXTEST, SAMPLE/PRELOAD, and BYPASS) and the optional IDCODE instruction (Table 2-25 on page 2-55).